By Tooth And Claw Dragons

 Creation Year: unknown.
 Realm of Origin: Aethyr.

-In Aethyr's first year, after the saving of Kaligos and the restoration of the balance between two of Novaltair's Realms, the two gods realized their world was missing an important aspect; for all its ordered perfection, its life was lacking.
+In Aethyr's first year, after the saving of Kaligos and the restoration of the balance between two of Novaltair's Realms, the two Celestial gods realized their world was missing an important aspect; for all its ordered perfection, its life was lacking.
 Plants and animals flourished, prospered, fused and flooded with the shimmering white and void-black energies of Nether and Aether.
 But there was no intelligence to study and watch grow; no sapient thought behind the bundles of fur and scales and skin.

 So the gods came together once more.
-In a dance of divine magic, they recalled the shapes they were born of - the dragons of their original home.
+In a dance of divine magic, they recalled the shapes they were born of - the lost dragons of their original home.
 Of soaring wings and sharpened teeth, of scales and talons and swishing tails.
 And out of the beautiful world they drew the latent energies of Aether and Nether, shaping them into balls of energy; and then, they began to split these orbs of light apart, infusing them, twisting them, molding them.
 Dragons were formed of magic itself - dragons of fire, ice, water, earth, wind and lightning from the Aether, and dragons of shadow, fear, spirit, blood, poison and metal from Nether.
-Both Athyna and Althyon crafted their dragons with structure, containing such energies within living, breathing bodies.
+Both Auryelia and Athlryion crafted their dragons with structure, containing such energies within living, breathing bodies.

 The glow of white and black, the Aether and Nether that had once infused everything so vividly and outwardly, now lay within the lives and souls of those that dwelled within it.
 Dragons, separated by their magical affinities and the borders of continents they now shaped to their will, crafted tribes, then clans, then Houses of nobility, even as they began to explore and dominate their world.
 They took new names, and harnessed the abilities of their 'elements' - though intermingling would be long in coming.